nventive/Chinook.DataLoader/README.md

 - **Highly Flexible**
   - "Data loading" is a broad topic.
     We aim for our recipes to be flexible enough to support as many use-cases as possible.

+### More like this
+The Chinook namespace has other recipes for .Net MVVM applications.
+- [Chinook.DynamicMvvm](https://github.com/nventive/Chinook.DynamicMvvm): MVVM libraries for extensible and declarative ViewModels.
+- [Chinook.Navigation](https://github.com/nventive/Chinook.Navigation): Navigators for ViewModel-first navigation.
+- [Chinook.BackButtonManager](https://github.com/nventive/Chinook.BackButtonManager): Abstractions to deal with hardware back buttons.

 ## Getting Started